SS-NES/meta-template/README.md

 # Meta Template for Research software

 A template to initialize **templating projects** that comply with best practices on sustainable software in Natural and Engineering Science.
-This template containts boilerplate for developing custom research software templates using copier.
+This template containts boilerplate code for developing custom research software templates using [Copier](https://copier.readthedocs.io).

 ## How to Use